clevertech/boilerplate/README.md

 * 🔒 Properly storage of secrets outside the code
 * 💊 Healthcheck implementations
 * ✒️ Linters and code prettifiers
-* 👤 Basic auth infrastructure based on JWT
+* 👤 Complete auth infrastructure based on JWT
 * 🏛 Source code architecture that scales

 Some of the used technologies are: